-Mitigation for construction related noise and vibration impacts are set out in Section 9.5 (Mitigation and Monitoring Measures) in Chapter 9 (Noise & Vibration) and Appendix A5.1 CEMP in Volume 4 of this EIAR.
+Mitigation for construction related air quality impacts and noise and vibration impacts are set out in Chapter 7 (Air Quality) and Chapter 9 (Noise & Vibration) respectively and Appendix A5.1 CEMP in Volume 4 of this EIAR.

 Mitigation for adverse psychosocial responses to the Construction Phase will include providing the public with sufficient information to enable people to plan their days, journeys and activities around the construction works and take control of their options to some extent.
 The appointed contractor will put in place a Communications Plan in accordance with NTA requirements.
 The Plan will provide a mechanism for members of the public to communicate with the NTA and the appointed contractor, and for the NTA and the appointed contractor to communicate important information on various aspects of the Proposed Scheme to the public.
 This will include timely communication to the local community on the planned work activities, timings and traffic management.
 These requirements are set out in the CEMP (see Appendix A5.1 in Volume 4 of this EIAR).